 Again, they can work with others but prefer to do the work alone, where they can focus and get things done faster.

 For introverts, one of the coping mechanisms in social situations is often to lose focus and space out.

-By doing that, an introvert can get out of a situation and lose focus on a task at hand.
+By doing that, an introvert can get out of a situation and lose focus on the task.

 This is especially true when a social working situation feels uncomfortable or chaotic.

-For extroverts, this might appear as unfocused or looks like a lack of interest.
+For extroverts, this might appear unfocused or looks like a lack of interest.

 The thing is that this just indicates that the introvert needs to refuel the energy they lost in the social situation.

 With introverts, there is a lot of introspection going on.

 They have quite an active inner thought process that makes them work things out in their mind long before an action plan is developed and carried out.

 This makes them also do more research and reading than other personality types, so they can feel well prepared and read.